Geonix

 Benchmark setup

-Hardware: TODO_USER_COPY: CPU, RAM, storage type.
-OS: TODO_USER_COPY: OS.
-Toolchain: rustc TODO_USER_COPY: version (release profile, codegen-units tuned).
-Pipeline configuration: production defaults (Rayon all-cores, Polars streaming on, R-tree maxNodeFill tuned).
-What is measured: wall-clock time from the matcher process start to GeoParquet output flush — includes graph load time, R-tree build, all I/O, and matching.
+Hardware: a single commodity multi-core workstation.
+OS: Linux.
+Toolchain: rustc 1.95.0 (release profile, codegen-units tuned).
+Pipeline configuration: production defaults (all cores, streaming enabled, tuned spatial index).
+What is measured: wall-clock time from process start to output flush — includes startup, index build, all I/O, and matching.

 Results